riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 We've deviated from the official tutorial is this respect in that we've gotten rid of the default files and placed things in appropriate directories.

-We've also removed the `insecure` and `autopublish` packages right off the bat, where the official tutorial defers doing so until later in the tutorial.
-Since we're going to be dealing with creating test data, we want to jettison any crutches from the get go so that we don't come up against a situation where our technique for inserting test data becomes invalid once we remove `insecure`.
+We've also removed the `insecure` and `autopublish` packages right off the bat.
+The official tutorial defers doing so until later in the tutorial.
+Since we're going to be manipulating test data, we want to jettison any crutches from the get go in order to not run into the situation where our technique for inserting test data becomes invalid once we remove `insecure`.

 ###Start up the app
 OK, let's see where we're starting from.

 #####Terminal
 {% highlight Bash %}
-cd jasmine-client-integration-testing
+cd meteor-testing-with-velocity-and-jasmine
 meteor
 {% endhighlight %}